ruofeidu/DuBibtex/sigchi2/CHI_2025_program.md

 ## Design for Diverse Needs
 ### Towards AI-driven Sign Language Generation with Non-manual Markers
+HONORABLE_MENTION

 Authors: Han Zhang, Rotem Shalev-Arkushin, Vasileios Baltatzis, Connor Gillis, Gierad Laput, Raja Kushalnagar, Lorna Quandt, Leah Findlater, Abdelkareem Bedri, Colin Lea

 [Link](https://programs.sigchi.org/chi/2025/program/content/189085)

 Abstract: Sign languages are essential for the Deaf and Hard-of-Hearing (DHH) community.
 Sign language generation systems have the potential to support communication by translating from written languages, such as English, into signed videos.
-However, current systems often fail to meet user needs due to misalignment with grammatical structures, the absence of facial information, and insufficient visual and motion fidelity.
-To address these challenges, we introduce SignMeUp, an approach for ASL video generation that aims to produce natural-looking AI signers from text.
-Leveraging LLMs and image-to-image models, our system translates English sentences into written representations that contain both the manual and non-manual components of ASL, which are then transformed into skeletal poses using a Motion Matching approach and synthesized into sign video frames.
-Through technical assessment and a preliminary user study with DHH participants, we highlight how these approaches improve the signing video quality and discuss areas for future development.
+However, current systems often fail to meet user needs due to poor translation of grammatical structures, the absence of facial cues and body language, and insufficient visual and motion fidelity.
+We address these challenges by building on recent advances in LLMs and video generation models to translate English sentences into natural-looking AI ASL signers.
+The text component of our model extracts information for manual and non-manual components of ASL, which are used to synthesize skeletal pose sequences and corresponding video frames.
+Our findings from a user study with 30 DHH participants and thorough technical evaluations demonstrate significant progress and identify critical areas necessary to meet user needs.